-The six wines are eclectic: Château de Béru Chablis, two wines from Austria’s Meinklang estate (the second biggest biodynamic farm in the world, according to Cameron), a wine from the hybrid grape marquette from New York’s Hudson Valley, and a rosé and a nerello mascalese from Frank Cornelissen’s Sicily estate on the northern slopes of Mount Etna.
+The six wines offered by Patagonia Provisions are eclectic: Château de Béru Chablis, two wines from Austria’s Meinklang estate (the second biggest biodynamic farm in the world, according to Cameron), a wine from the hybrid grape marquette from New York’s Hudson Valley, and a rosé and a nerello mascalese from Frank Cornelissen’s estate on the northern slopes of Mount Etna.

 Cornelissen’s approach to farming, as set out on his website, encapsulates the Patagonia ethos: ‘avoiding all treatments on the land we cultivate, whether homeopathic, organic or biodynamic.
 Accepting and following nature is our guideline…’

 ‘I was very pleased they reached out to me,’ Cornelissen tells cluboenologique.com.
 ‘I love their stuff and their philosophy.
 The project is well worthwhile.’

 The wine industry has been a little slow to adopt innovative and climate-friendly practices on a large scale

 Cameron took part in Green Wine Future 2022, and in her podcast interview with the conference’s organiser David Furer and US journalist Elin McCoy, she sets out the aims of the Patagonia project.
 While ‘it’s important to show you can make a profit by doing good,’ according to Cameron, education is key.
 ‘We see ourselves as a centre for innovation, working with farmers and fishers and herders, using science as a compass for what we should do.
 It’s part of the whole Provisions goal to showcase a better path forward.’